turtletree/resources/new_mac_to_do_list.md

   * Tracking speed: Fast
 * Accessibility - Point control - Trackpad Options - Eable dragging: three finger drag
   * for three finger drag
+* Keyboard - Keyboard navigation: tick
-* Keyboard - Shortcuts - Use keyboard navigation to move focus between controls: tick
+  * "Use keyboard navigation to move focus between controls.
+Press the Tab key to move focus forward and Shift Tab to move focus backward.
   * this is to use **tab** to choose between dialogue box buttons

 ## Dev Essentials